okta/okta-spring-boot/README.md

 ## Use with Spring Native

 You can use this starter with [Spring Native](https://github.com/spring-projects-experimental/spring-native).
-However, you will need to add some annotations to your main Spring Boot application class.
+However, you will need to add an annotation to your main Spring Boot application class.

 ```java
 package com.example.demo;